Gloria Steinem: Early activism (1968–1976)

-Later activism (1980's-1990's)
+Later activism (1980s–1990s)

 In 1984, Steinem was arrested along with a number of members of Congress and civil rights activists for disorderly conduct outside the South African embassy while protesting against the South African apartheid system.

 At the outset of the Gulf War in 1991, Steinem, along with prominent feminists Robin Morgan and Kate Millett, publicly opposed a U.S. war in the Middle East and asserted the ostensible goal of "defending democracy" was a pretense.
 That same year, she voiced strong support for Anita Hill during the Clarence Thomas hearings and predicted that one day Hill herself would sit on the Supreme Court.

 In 1992, Steinem co-founded Choice USA, a non-profit organization that mobilizes and provides ongoing support to a younger generation that lobbies for reproductive choice.
 The following year, she co-produced and narrated an Emmy Award-winning TV documentary for HBO about child abuse, called "Multiple Personalities: The Search for Deadly Memories".
 Also in 1993, she and Rosilyn Heller co-produced an original TV movie for Lifetime, "Better Off Dead", which examined the parallel forces that both oppose abortion and support the death penalty.

-Despite her influence in the feminist movement, Steinem also earned criticism from some feminists, who questioned whether she was committed to the movement or using it to promote her glamorous image.
+Despite her influence in the feminist movement, Steinem also drew criticism from some feminists, who questioned whether she was committed to the movement or using it to promote her glamorous image.
 The Redstockings also singled her out for agreeing to cooperate with the CIA-backed Independent Research Service.
-It was also acknowledged that Steinem worked as a CIA agent when this operation was taking place.
+It was also claimed that Steinem worked as a CIA agent when this operation was taking place.
+According to an article released to the public from the CIA Library, Steinem's foundation was financed by foundations that were in turn financed by the CIA.
+However, the article does not describe her as a CIA agent.

+Steinem was an active supporter of the accusations of Satanic ritual abuse of children based on supposedly recovered memories in the 1980s and 1990s.
+She promoted Bennett Braun, a leading advocate of this conspiracy theory, and the accusations in the McMartin preschool case, and even funded an excavation of the latter's site intended to find evidence of abuse.
+In 1993 Ms. magazine, which she still edited, published a pseudonymous cover story arguing that "Satanic ritual abuse exists", and she even directed some of her self-help writing at "women who had recovered memories of 'ritual or cult abuse'".